 Truck driver

-The Guardian has recently called truckers "the last human beings left in the modern supply chain".
-They are also the last of an endangered race.
-The largest auto and tech companies are pouring billions of euros and dollars into the emerging industry driverless vehicles and truck drivers are clearly in the sights of the coming revolution.
+The Guardian recently called truck drivers “the last human beings left in the modern supply chain”.
+They are also the last of a dying breed.
+The largest automotive and technology companies are pouring billions of euros and dollars into the emerging automotive sector driverless vehicles and truck drivers are clearly in the sights of the coming revolution.

 Referee

-The Daily Star recently predicted that giant leaps in artificial intelligence will lead to robots and computers to get European football referees fired from their jobs by 2030.
-Today it sounds sensational, and maybe we will go further (and not at all levels).
-The fact is that perfectly accurate systems for replacing referees will be available very soon, not just in football.
+The Daily Star recently predicted that giant strides in artificial intelligence will lead robots and computers to get European football referees fired from their jobs by 2030.
+Today it sounds sensational, and perhaps it will go further (and not at all levels).
+The fact is that very soon perfectly accurate systems for replacing referees will be available, not only in football.

 Telemarketer